jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 {{< q a="Einstein-sophist" c="Relativity Simplified, Section 8" >}}
-We test simultaniety by putting an observer in the middle M between A and B. He as two mirrors inclined at 90° to let him see both A and B at the same time.
+We test simultaneity by putting an observer in the middle M between A and B. He as two mirrors inclined at 90° to let him see both A and B at the same time.
 If he sees the two flashes of lightning at the same time, then they are simultaneous.

-You object by saying that they would only be true, that time would be simultaniety, if all light travels at a constant speed. <i><b>But the speed of light would itself be measured by time, so this is reasoning in a circle -- simultaniety has absolutely nothing to do with light.</b></i>
+You object by saying that they would only be true, that time would be simultaneity, if all light travels at a constant speed. <i><b>But the speed of light would itself be measured by time, so this is reasoning in a circle -- simultaneity has absolutely nothing to do with light.</b></i>

 I answer that this simultaneity of time is only used for us to make empirical decisions.
 {{< /q >}} -->